marcjoha/visionary/README.md

 # visionary.py

 A cmdline tool for interacting with the Google Cloud Vision API.
+Useful for large bulk jobs.

 ## Setup a GCP project